CloudCannon/Academy/_posts/2017-02-06-introduction-to-liquid.md

 ![Liquid output](/images/tutorials/intro-to-liquid/liquid-upcase.png){: .screenshot}

 We can run this content through multiple filters.
-Here we'll run in through a truncate to only output a maximum of 8 characters.
-So now that main heading is truncated to 8 characters.
+Here we'll run in through a truncate to only output a maximum of eight characters:

 {% raw %}
 ~~~html